Mortality Forecasting with Generalized Additive Mixed Models

-Table \ref{tab1} presents a comparison of Mean Square Error (MSE) between two models, the GAMM and the Li-Lee (LL) model, for forecasting mortality in four different populations.
-Notably, the findings reveal that the GAMM outperforms the LL model in forecasting accuracy for three out of four populations.
-These results underscore the significance of the GAMM's effectiveness in providing more accurate mortality forecasts.
-The superior performance of the GAMM suggests that it may capture nuanced patterns and complexities in the data that the well-known LL model (\citealt{li2005coherent}) does not account for, resulting in more precise predictions.
-These findings may have practical implications in various domains, including healthcare and policy-making, where accurate mortality forecasts are crucial.
-The ability of the GAMM to outperform the LL model in a majority of populations underscores the value of utilizing advanced modeling techniques to capture and leverage the intricacies of the data.
+Table~\ref{tab4.1} presents a comparison of MSE between two models, the GAMM and the LL model~\cite{li2005coherent}, for forecasting mortality across four populations.
+The results show that the GAMM outperforms the LL model in both in-sample and out-of-sample accuracy for all four populations.
+This highlights the GAMM’s effectiveness in producing more accurate mortality forecasts.
+Its superior performance suggests that the GAMM captures nuanced patterns and complexities in the data that the LL model may overlook, leading to improved predictive accuracy.
+These findings have practical implications in fields such as healthcare and policy-making, where reliable mortality forecasts are essential.
+The consistent advantage of the GAMM demonstrates the value of advanced modeling techniques in leveraging complex data structures.